abagonhishead/Jackett-noauth/README.md

 # Jackett
 # IMPORTANT
-This is a fork of Jackett/Jackett that disable authentication completely. __Do not use it if you do not know what you are doing.__ It is designed solely to be operated in a container, isolated from any inbound connections.
+### This is a fork of Jackett/Jackett that disable authentication completely.
+It is designed solely to be operated in a container, isolated from any inbound connections. __Do not use it if you do not know what you are doing.__

+____
 This project is a new fork and is recruiting development help.
 If you can help out please [contact us](https://github.com/Jackett/Jackett/issues/8180).

 Please see our [troubleshooting and contributing guidelines](CONTRIBUTING.md) before submitting any issues or pull requests